A topic from the subject of Organic Chemistry in Chemistry.

 Observations:

-- Before neutralization, the D-tartaric acid solution showed a positive optical rotation, while the L-tartaric acid solution showed a negative optical rotation.
+• Before neutralization, the D-tartaric acid solution should show a positive optical rotation, while the L-tartaric acid solution should show a negative optical rotation.
+(The magnitude may differ slightly).